Versace family may consider sale option for growth

 Founded in 1978 by the late Gianni Versace, the group faces the same dilemma as peers such as Missoni, Roberto Cavalli and Giorgio Armani - keep the business in the family or give up some control in return for the investment needed to catch up with rivals which have already taken that path.

-Italy, whose economy relies heavily on family businesses, has failed to create conglomerates like France's LVMH (LVMH.PA) and PPR (PRTP.PA) because of owners' reluctance to cede control.
+Italy, whose economy relies heavily on family businesses, has failed to create conglomerates like France's LVMH and PPR because of owners' reluctance to cede control.

 "The family is now aware that we need to seize the moment and fund our growth," Chief Executive Gian Giacomo Ferraris told Reuters in an interview on Thursday.